haskell/blog.haskell.org/content/documentation-best-practices-in-2024/index.md

 #### How-to Guides
 Someone who needs to perform a task that new to them, but well-known to their group or organisation, will be best served by "[How-to Guides](https://diataxis.fr/how-to-guides/)", which helps a user get something done in a safe and correct manner.
-As opposed to Tutorials, How-to Guides are directions that take into account the complexity of the environment surrounding the the user and the action, instead of providing a
+As opposed to Tutorials, How-to Guides are directions that take into account the complexity of the environment surrounding the the user and the action, instead of providing a single path from point A to point B.

 #### Explanations
 However someone who is in need of a deeper – but perhaps less immediately applicable understanding of the project –